-“We all have been hog-tied by pessimistic misconceptions of people at work.
+“Pessimistic misconceptions of people at work have hog-tied us all.
 These misconceptions have arisen from the observation of how people behave, understandably, within badly flawed managerial leadership systems.”

-The more this question is asked the more we find psychological and mythical un-truths.
-Unfortunately when this question is asked to executives and managers they are operating off false theories of folklore that are leading them to treat employees as less than capable.
-Leading to inward spiraling doom loops of asphyxiation.
+The more we wonder why people work, the more we find psychological and mythical un-truths.
+Unfortunately, when we ask executives and managers ‘why people work’, some are operating off false folklore theories that lead them to treat employees as less than capable—leading to inward spiraling doom loops of asphyxiation.

-Once as a manger, you begin to view people in the following 10 Misconceptions it impacts your perception (as a manger) of fair treatment and pay.
-Leading employees to only further exhibit the behaviors you believe.
+Once, as a manager, you begin to view people in the following 10 Misconceptions, it impacts your perception of respect and pay.
+Leading employees only further to exhibit the behaviors you believe.

 10 Misconceptions About People At Work

-- The view that employees do work of value mainly because they have to, rather than out of any inherit sense of need and satisfaction in doing so.
+- The view is that employees do work of value mainly because they have to, rather than out of any inherent sense of need and satisfaction.

-- The notion that it is the individual employee rather than the employee’s immediate manager who should be held accountable for the results of that employee’s work.
+- The notion that it is the individual employee rather than the employee’s immediate manager who should be held accountable for that employee’s work results.

-- The assumption that employees are simply self-centered and greedy when it comes to compensation.
+- The assumption that employees are self-centered and greedy when it comes to compensation.

 - The concept that labor is a commodity.

-- The idea that the managerial hierarchy was useful for the “old economy,” but that is has outlived its usefulness and will disappear in the new “E-conomy” of the electronic information age.
+- The idea that the managerial hierarchy was useful for the “old economy” and has outlived its usefulness and will disappear in the new “E-conomy” of the electronic information age.

 - The assumption that people need to be motivated by incentive bonuses to produce more.